gerekper/ganjaking/wp-content/plugins/woocommerce-instagram/readme.txt

 For help setting up and configuring the extension please refer to our [user guide](https://docs.woocommerce.com/document/woocommerce-instagram/).

 == Changelog ==

+= 3.4.4 March 08, 2021 =
+* Tweak - Open hashtag images in a new tab.
+* Tweak - Tested compatibility with WP 5.7.
+* Fix - Catalog forms were accessible although there wasn't any Facebook account connected.

 = 3.4.3 February 22, 2021 =
 * Tweak - Tested compatibility up to WC 5.1.